-External examination Internal Assessment % 21⁄2 hour written examination measuring Knowledge and understanding of 50 student achievement in a range of syllabus course content outcomes.
-English Studies external examination is OPTIONAL, and if completed, will contribute to the awarding of an ATAR.
-Skills in comprehending texts, communicating ideas and using language accurately, appropriately and effectively 50
+Assessment: HSC course only External examination Internal Assessment % 2 hour written examination measuring Knowledge and understanding of 50 student achievement in a range of syllabus outcomes. course content.
+50 English Studies external examination is OPTIONAL, and if completed, will contribute to the awarding of an ATAR.
+Skills in comprehending texts, communicating ideas and using language accurately, appropriately and effectively